 Culture, Entertainment, and Religion in America

-Randall J. Stephens

 Summary

 Throughout American history, religion and entertainment have influenced each other and have intersected in fascinating ways.
-Native American rituals and games drew entertained as well as inspired.
-Early white settlers like the Puritans, though defining their faith over and against profane pastimes, engaged in sport, play and elaborate storytelling.
+Native American rituals and games entertained and inspired.
+Early white settlers like the Puritans, though defining their faith over and against profane pastimes, engaged in sport, play, and elaborate storytelling.
 Still, stark contrasts appeared in the 17th and 18th centuries when it came to how Catholics and Protestants in the New World thought of the theater, music, and performance.
-The evangelical surge in the 18th century brought with it a lively and riveting preaching style—represented by celebrity ministers like George Whitfield and Gilbert Tennent—faced the ire of their more traditional foes for using “vulgar” methods to reach the masses.
+The evangelical surge in the 18th century brought with it a lively and riveting preaching style—represented by celebrity ministers like George Whitfield and Gilbert Tennent—that faced the ire of their more traditional foes for using “vulgar” methods to reach the masses.
 In the 19th century, African Americans, in slavery and freedom, expressed their faith in ways that combined religious systems, dancing, and music traditions from Africa and the Americas.
 Evangelical churches and prominent figures used entertainment to proselytize, illustrate the drama of salvation and damnation, and to enliven services.
-Temperance, anti-slavery, and other reformist groups emplyed music, novels, and theater to spread their earnest message.
+Temperance, anti-slavery, and other reformist groups employed music, novels, and theater to spread their earnest message.
 Pentecostals and other evangelicals took up new forms in the 20th century.
-They eagerly made us of radio, film, and then later television.
+They eagerly made use of radio, film, and later, television.
 The well-known evangelist Billy Graham was a skillful pioneer of new media.
-In the 20th century Hollywood films drew on Jewish and Catholic themes, as Jewish and Catholic writers, directors, and actors put their stamp on the silver screen.
+In the 20th century, Hollywood films drew on Jewish and Catholic themes, as Jewish and Catholic writers, directors, and actors put their stamp on the silver screen.
 Late 20th and early 21st century combinations of religion and entertainment included Muslim rap music, Christian rock, Jewish folk music, and much more.
 A great deal of this innovation coincided with the rise of the performance-driven megachurch and the proliferation of religious organizations that catered to athletes and drew on sports imagery and symbols for the cause.
 In the long sweep of American history, the devout have found new, elaborate ways to draw on popular culture and to entertain as well as enlighten the faithful.

 Keywords